 NORMA Group has long supported local non-governmental organizations through donations and sponsorships with a focus on social, charitable and cultural projects in the regions.
 The approach here is also decentralized, as the efficiency of the support measures depends on the regional framework conditions.

 Staggered approval processes apply to all donation and sponsorship activities, depending on the amount made available.
 The basis for this is the “Schedule for internal approval authority.”
 Donations to politicians, political parties and political organizations are expressly prohibited.
 Approval processes and reporting are also linked to NORMA Group's internationally applicable compliance management.
-COMPLIANCE In the past year, expenses for sponsoring and donations totaled around to EUR 302 thousand.
-NORMA Germany GmbH donated 50 used computers to the city of Maintal in fiscal year 2021.
-The donation will be used to support children and young people in the neighborhood.
-The computers will be used to support learning in homeschooling.
-NORMA Subotica also contributed to the local community by donating five used computers to the local school.
+COMPLIANCE In the past year, expenses for sponsoring and donations totaled around to EUR 105 thousand.
+As part of NORMA Help Day, 18 PCs were donated to local elementary school in Serbia.
+The site in Spain donated numerous laptops to developing countries.
+In September 2022, NORMA Group donated joining solutions for repairing critical infrastructure to Ukraine.
+The First Aid Repair Clamps can be used to repair damaged pipes for water transport, gas lines and other lines.

 Cooperation with universities

-In the spirit of giving back to our communities, NORMA Group’s US subsidiary NDS conducted its first Annual NDS Cares Scholarship Contest in 2021 and provided eight scholarships to college-bound or current college students.
-The candidates had to meet predefined applicant requirements (GPA, financial assistance need, career goals, and extracurricular activities) and submit an essay about why they think water management is important to modern day society.
+In the spirit of giving back to our communities, NORMA Group’s US subsidiary NDS conducted its first Annual NDS Cares Scholarship Contest in 2021.
+In 2021 and 2022, eight scholarships were each time awarded to college-bound or current college students.
+The candidates had to meet predefined applicant requirements (3.0 GPA, financial assistance need, career goals, involvement in extracurricular activities, actively enrolled in a college/university and submission of an essay about why they think water management is important to modern day society.

 These contents are part of the Non-financial Group Report and were subject to a separate limited assurance examination.